This page uses javascript to help render elements, if you have problems please enable javascript.

 • WAC LIAISONS workshop attendees rated their workshop as “very useful” or “useful.”

-• WAC LIAISONS workshop attendees said they've incorporated WAC practices into their teaching
+• WAC LIAISONS workshop attendees say they incorporate WAC practices into their teaching

 • of faculty that applied WAC LIAISONS practices in their teaching said they ‘noticed a positive impact on student learning and/or writing’